TAAL-GmbH/woc-plugins-example/README.md

 - An example of using OpenAI to generate an image based on the transaction id (Requires a api key to view) : http://localhost:3000/tx-decode/main/image/0000000000000000017480fc53fbcd60107d0d5e35d2ec2ed6d11ed484087b11

-  In order to run the above example get a key you need to signup [here](https://platform.openai.com/signup) and then once logged in to your account go to https://platform.openai.com/account/api-keys to create a key.
+  In order to run the above example you need a api key.
+Signup [here](https://platform.openai.com/signup) and then once logged in to your account go to https://platform.openai.com/account/api-keys to create a key.

-  You will then need to add your openAI key to the the .env file
+  You will then need to add your openAI key to the the .env file.

 ### Block type plugin